26 datasets found

 Description

-The economy was seen by 51 percent of people in the UK as one of the top three issues facing the country in March 2025.
+The economy was seen by 52 percent of people in the UK as one of the top three issues facing the country in July 2025.
 The ongoing cost of living crisis afflicting the UK, driven by high inflation, is still one of the main concerns of Britons.
-Health has generally been the second most important issue since early 2022, possibly due to NHS staffing problems, and increasing demand for health services, which have plunged the National Health Service into a deep crisis.
-From late 2022 onwards, immigration emerged as the third main concern for British people, just ahead of the environment for much of 2023 and as of the most recent month, the second most important issue for voters.
+Immigration has generally been the second most important issue since the middle of 2024, just ahead of health, which was seen as the third-biggest issue in the most recent month.
 Labour's popularity continues to sink in 2025 Despite winning the 2024 general election with a strong majority, the new Labour government has had its share of struggles since coming to power.
 Shortly after taking office, the approval rating for Labour stood at -2 percent, but this fell throughout the second half of 2024, and by January 2025 had sunk to a new low of -47 percent.
 Although this was still higher than the previous government's last approval rating of -56 percent, it is nevertheless a severe review from the electorate.
 Among several decisions from the government, arguably the least popular was the government withdrawing winter fuel payments.
 This state benefit, previously paid to all pensioners, is now only paid to those on low incomes, with millions of pensioners not receiving this payment in winter 2024.
 Sunak's pledges fail to prevent defeat in 2024 With an election on the horizon, and the Labour Party consistently ahead in the polls, addressing voter concerns directly was one of the best chances the Conservatives had of staying in power in 2023.
 At the start of that year, Rishi Sunak attempted to do this by setting out his five pledges for the next twelve months; halve inflation, grow the economy, reduce national debt, cut NHS waiting times, and stop small boats.
 A year later, Sunak had at best only partial success in these aims.
 Although the inflation rate fell, economic growth was weak and even declined in the last two quarters of 2023, although it did return to growth in early 2024.
 National debt was only expected to fall in the mid to late 2020s, while the trend of increasing NHS waiting times did not reverse.
 Small boat crossings were down from 2022, but still higher than in 2021 or 2020. .

 • statista.com